Class of 2023

 Grace Connors is passionate about applying technology to help the vulnerable.

-She is in the first cohort of Notre Dame’s new BA in Computer Science degree with a double major in Peace Studies.
-She hopes to gain skills in each field to use her passion for coding to find ways to learn from past peace agreements and improve future conflict resolution.
-Outside of the classroom, Grace serves as a eucharistic minister for her dorm, a campus tour guide, and recently joined hall council for her sophomore year.
+Grace is in the first cohort of Notre Dame’s Bachelor of Arts in Computer Science degree program with a double major in Peace Studies.
+She is also in the second cohort of the iTreds Data Science Scholars program.
+She hopes to gain skills in each of these fields to apply her passion for coding and data science to international peace issues.
+Outside of the classroom, Grace serves as a campus tour guide and a tutor with NextStep Learning, an organization providing literacy training to South Bend public school students.
+She has also served as a member of the hall council and as a teaching assistant for Elements of Computing I.

 In high school, Grace co-founded GirlTech, a club she started with her sister to support girls in STEM fields.
-In addition to planning bi-weekly meetings and a monthly speaker series of powerful women in tech, she also worked on a Design Thinking workshop with a Stanford professor and session on mental health and tech for the school’s annual Social Justice Teach-In.
-In addition to leading GirlTech, Grace was the Managing Editor of Business for the school newspaper and put an emphasis on starting conversations on campus, including topics such as body image and race.
-For her commitment to Sacred Heart Society, work on two school service trips, and leadership on the Prayer and Worship Committee, at graduation Grace earned the Sacred Heart Preparatory Light Blue Ribbon for Goal 1: A Personal and Active Faith in God, one of the highest honors a senior can receive.
+In addition to planning bi-weekly meetings and a monthly speaker series of powerful women in tech, she also worked on a Design Thinking workshop with a Stanford professor and a session on mental health and tech for her school’s annual Social Justice Teach-In.

 Recently, Grace has worked with her family on the creation of the Connors Family Foundation for Catholic Activities, where she serves as a board member.
-The focus of the foundation is to help the Church and the poor through creative use of technology and startup methodologies.
+The focus of the foundation is to help the Church and the poor through creative uses of technology and startup methodologies

 Bingyu (Lily) Deng